Top 5 Apartment Surveillance Cameras: Buyer’s Guide

 No. 2

-• 【Detection & Instant Notification】Get instant push notifications when motion or a person is detected, you can even enable baby crying detection to use EC71 as a baby camera monitor.
-Discern from notifications that matter, so you'll know if it’s your pet playing around or if someone is actually there.
+• 【Motion Detection & Instant Notification】Get instant push notifications when motion, person or baby crying is detected, there is no additional fee to use it as a baby camera monitor.
+Discern from notifications that matter, so you'll know if its your pet playing around or if someone is actually there.
+Connects via 2.4GHz Wi-Fi Band

 No. 3